PedroZappa/42_ft_printf/README.md

 ## Constrains

-- To accomplish this, the implementation is limited to the use of [libft](https://github.com/PedroZappa/libft) (which makes it's performance slower than the standard `printf()`) and a restricted set of standard functions.
+- To accomplish this, the implementation is limited to the use of [libft](https://github.com/PedroZappa/libft) (which makes its performance slower than the standard `printf()`) and a restricted set of standard functions.

     > For **memory allocation** and **deallocation**: `malloc()` and `free()`;
     >